usnistgov/OSCAL/lib/util/README.md

-# OSCAL Libraries and Other Supporting Files - util
+# OSCAL Library Files - util

-This directory contains utility XSLTs and others.
+This directory contains miscellaneous utility transformations and queries.
 It includes some "scratch" XQueries plus the XSLT that produces the file manifests in Markdown.